 Throughout the pandemic crisis, we have been actively watching the situation across the country and making contingency plans.
 We are now putting those plans into effect.

 The National Mall and surrounding monuments are subject to the District of Columbia’s mass gathering limitations and safety restrictions.
 We will continue to follow their guidance as the new date draws closer.
+If the situation looks unsafe, we will postpone again.

-Hilton Washington D.C.
+Hilton Washington, D.C.
 National Mall, 480 L'Enfant Plaza SW (202) 484-1000

 Hotel Harrington, corner of 11th St NW & E Street NW (800) 424-8532